-ESG also has a significant cost-cutting potential.
+ESG also has significant cost-cutting potential.
 Among other benefits, successfully implementing ESG can assist in reducing rising operating costs such as raw-material costs and the true cost of water or carbon.

 - Reduced regulatory and legal interventions

 Companies may be able to exercise more strategic independence thanks to a stronger external value proposition, reducing regulatory pressure.
-In fact, the strength in ESG strength lowers the probability of unfavourable government action for companies.
+In fact, the strength in ESG strength lowers the probability of unfavorable government action for companies.
 Additionally, it might get the support of the government.

 - Employee productivity uplift